 Early Notables of the Blewet family (pre 1700)

-More information is included under the topic Early Blewet Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Blewet Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Blewet family to Ireland